netlabs-foundation/luthier/doc/sphinx/intro.rst

   message.map{_ => newPayload}

-In such case, the underscore acts as a placeholder (hence the character used), it indicates that we are declaring a function which takes one parameter, and that we don't care about it.
+In such case, the underscore acts as a placeholder (hence the character used), it indicates that there is a variable there, and that we don't care about it.

 Endpoint